We would like to partner up with you to work on:

 Concrete steps in research

-By working together with agricultural businesses, governments and NGOs in a targeted manner, research questions about climate-smart solutions become more and more concrete.
+By working together with partners in a targeted manner, research questions about climate-smart solutions become more and more concrete.

 Solutions in practice

 Towards 2030, research is mainly focused on making solutions to reduce the emission of greenhouse gases ready for practice.
 And obtain quantitative data about the emissions as well as about the absorption.
 Because agriculture does not only emit greenhouse gases, the soil and vegetation also absorb carbon (carbon sequestration) which can compensate for emissions.
 In this way for example, well-managed and permanent grassland contributes to the reduction of greenhouse gas emissions.
 It also plays a role in dealing with the consequences of climate change with extremely dry and wet periods.

 In order to meet the climate goals in 2050, we also focus on fundamental research aimed at new knowledge development in the field of climate-smart livestock farming.
 Through objective oriented research and the actual implementation of innovations, the Netherlands can remain a leader in agrifood.
 In this way we develop knowledge to continue to feed the growing world population in a climate-smart way.